 How Does Kanban Help Reduce Delays and Improve Client Experience?

 Kanban helps to reduce the load on lawyers/legal teams through increasing the understanding of how work progresses.
-Another goal of Kanban is to improve the client experience through improving the project management process.
+Another goal of Kanban is to improve the client experience by improving the project management process.

 The framework tries to reduce the delays in work through reducing how much work is “in progress”, and optimizing how tasks are completed.
 Kanban frameworks also emphasize the importance of collaboration.
 It acknowledges the importance of allocating team members effectively, fully understanding what needs to go into projects, and using data for insights.